-Monitoring web server is essential to see what’s happening on your website.
-Lately, I was looking for some sort of solution and came across ngxtop which helps you to monitor various metrics including following.
+Monitoring webserver is essential to see what’s happening on your website.
+Lately, I was looking for some sort of solution and came across ngxtop, which helps you to monitor various metrics, including the following.

 - Current active request

 - Total request by status code (2xx, 3xx, 4xx, 5xx)

 - Average byte sent